 However, when they lack exposure to investigative programs, relatively few veterinary medical graduates pursue training that leads to research careers.

-Participation in MSU CVM’s Summer Research Experience introduces veterinary students to biomedical research and the exceptional career opportunities available in the field!
+Participation in the Vet Med Research Scholars (VMRS) program at MSU CVM introduces veterinary students to biomedical research and the exceptional career opportunities available in the field!